valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 + In Discord community testing reduced JSON without quotation marks produced mostly similar quality output
 + Has online production tools like https://aid-world-builder.ey.r.appspot.com (thanks uusu)

 JSON had its uses.
 If you're already using it feel free to continue doing so.
 If it looks frightening, don't feel obliged to invest learning it.
-Uusu's world builder still exists to easily write JSON-format WI online.
+Uusu's world builder still exists to easily write JSON-formatted WI online.
 Most WI users have moved on to using other methods specialized for their purposes.

 ### Zaltys Formatting
-Zaltys 🐍#5362 has developed many interesting formats and spurred the community to try many different things out with the tools AID provides us.
+Zaltys 🐍#5362 has popularized many interesting formatting methods and spurred the community to try many different things out with the tools AID provides us.
 Because originally there were few enthusiasts trying unique tricks with the world entry screen, Zaltys distinct style of formatting text became simply known as Zaltys and was adopted so people immediately knew what was being discussed.
 This document will be kept up to date with the most recommended format variants of Zaltys with some explanation of his goals and motivations.
 First we have standard Zaltys that works with any model.
 ```
 Mike Haggar:[Human<male, 202cm, 140kg>.
 APPEARANCE<Haggar>:Stocky, muscular, big arms, hair<brown>, mustache<brown>; MENTAL<Haggar>: Just, upright, direct, upbeat; WORN:Eyeglasses, pants:<green>; TRAITS<Haggar>:Born in 1943, from Final Fight and Street Fighter games, ex prowrestler, grew up on streets in Metro City, mayor of Metro City, fought Mad Gear & Skull Cross gangs, fights gangs, "It's my job to keep Metro City safe!", loves curry, friends:<Cody, Guy>, daughter:<Jessica>.]
 ```